tallforasmurf/CoBro/README.md

 * Copy selected text to clipboard on ctl/cmd-c

+Using a "back" key from the first page of a comic brings back the display of the welcome message.

-Also the context menu raised by ctl/cmd-click on a link has the options: copy link to clipboard, and open link in default browser.
-This allows an easy escape to open, for example, the "prior" or "about" link of a comic in a "real" browser.
+The user can ctl/cmd-click on any link to bring up a context menu with the options Copy link to clipboard and Open link in default browser.
+This allows an easy escape for example to bring up the Archives or About link of a comic in a "real" browser.

 File Menu
 ---------